-Explore the latest in health care quality from The JAMA Network, including evaluations of quality measures and incentives, value-based purchasing, and more.
+Explore the latest in health care quality, including evaluations of quality measures and incentives, value-based purchasing, and more.

 This cross-sectional study analyzes length of stay, costs, readmission rates, and adverse events associated with care provided for US pediatric patients by hospitalists vs general pediatricians.

 This Special Communication describes the vision health challenges in the United States as well as the proposed improvements and action steps in the 2016 publication Making Eye Health a Population Health Imperative: Vision for Tomorrow.

 This national cohort study assesses the quality of hospital outcomes by determining the correlation between mortality after surgical aortic valve replacement procedures and mortality at 30 days and 1 year after transcathether aortic valve replacement procedures.